 The case for secular government

 There are two ways in which we can try to adapt our social organisation to a multi-faith society.
 We can extend the privileges of the established church to all religions (but what about the non-religious?), or we can aim for a secular society.
 Do we allocate seats in the House of Lords to all religions?
 Do we pay for a plethora of faith schools thereby increasing social divisions?
 How do we cope with the disparate requirements of each religion in our laws?
 What about the majority with no religious belief?
 The only way to be fair to all is to take religion out of government all together so that nobody is discriminated against on grounds of religious belief or lack of belief.
-The case for secularism has been eloquently made by the Humanist Philosopher's Group in booklets available from the The British Humanist Association and by BHA campaign documents:
+The case for secularism has been eloquently made by the Humanist Philosopher's Group in booklets available from Humanists UK and by HUK campaign documents:

 - The Case for Secularism: a neutral state in an open society (Booklet BHA 2007)

 - Religious Schools: the case against (Booklet BHA 2001)

 - Religion and the state in an open society (105kB pdf)

 The case against the government's policy of encouraging the establishment of publicly funded religious schools is also made by the National Secular Society and by the Campaign for State Education: